Product roadmap planning can be challenging, especially for small teams.

-You don’t have the resources, time, or reason to build everything—you never will.
+You don’t have the resources, time, or desire to build everything—and you never will.

-The general process for organizing and prioritizing product feedback looks like this:
+The general product roadmap planning process for organizing and prioritizing product feedback looks like this:

 - Gathering product feedback